• Skip to primary navigation

 The first one I want to talk about is watching TV.

 And worst yet, we all freak out when we can’t find the remote.
-Like the act of repeatedly getting off our butts to change the channel is some kind of medieval torture or something…
+Like the act of repeatedly getting off our butts to change the channel is some medieval torture or something…

-Instead, we’ll spend well over 30 minutes of our lives tearing apart the house looking for that magic TV wand, just to avoid the emotional distress of having to change the channel the “old school way”.
+Instead, we’ll spend well over 30 minutes of our lives tearing apart the house looking for that magic TV wand to avoid the emotional distress of having to change the channel the “old school way.”

 Old Television With Turn Dial